Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     - **SCOPES**: [Scopes](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#scopes) are permissions requested by the application.
       - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID Token response.
       - Full list of scopes requested by the app can be found in the [authentication.properties file](./src/main/resources/authentication.properties).
 You can add more scopes like User.Read and so on.
-    - **ResponseMode.QUERY**: AAD can return the response as form params in an HTTP POST request or as query string params in an HTTP GET request.
-You'd normally leave this as-is.
-    - **Prompt.SELECT_ACCOUNT**: AAD should ask the user to select the account that they intend to authenticate against.
-The [OIDC protocol documentation](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) lists other available options and their uses.
-    - **state**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding AAD redirect callback.
-The state variable ensures that AAD requests to the [/auth/redirect endpoint](src/main/java/com/microsoft/azuresamples/authentication/AADRedirectServlet.java) are actually from AAD authorization requests originating from this app and this session, thereby preventing CSRF attacks.You'd normally leave this as-is.
-    - **nonce**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding token.
-This nonce is transcribed to the resulting tokens dispensed AAD, thereby ensuring that there is no token-replay attack occurring.
-You'd normally leave this as-is.

 2. The user is presented with a sign-in prompt by Azure Active Directory.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 3. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory.